Home

 1. What does the writer mean by ‘the fiery misery’ of those subjected to make-up?

 Ans.
-There were a several lights in the make-up department.
-These lights were glow with heat.
+There were several lights in the make-up department.
+These lights were aglow with heat.
 Those who went for make-up there, they had to tolerate this heat.
 So that the narrator calls it ‘fiery misery’.

 Ans.
 There were several workers in the make-up department.
 They were from different parts of India.
 There was a Bengali, A Maharashtrian who was assisted by men from Dharward, Andhra Pradesh and from the local families.
 They belonged to different castes, colours, languages and states.
 So, the author gave it the name of national integration.